Top 7 HIPAA-Compliant Practice Management Software for Independent Practices (2026)

 1. athenaOne (Practice Management module)

-athenaOne combines PM with the athenaClinicals EHR and athenaCommunicator engagement layer.
-BAAs are routine.
-The PM workflow is integrated tightly with billing — strongest fit when revenue cycle is a primary concern.
+athenaOne combines PM with the athenaClinicals EHR and athenaCommunicator engagement layer under a routine BAA, with the PM workflow integrated tightly into billing — the fit is strongest where revenue cycle is a primary operational concern.

 Best for: Primary care and multi-specialty practices wanting integrated PM, EHR, and patient engagement under a single vendor relationship and BAA.

-Compliance gap: Marketplace integrations through athena's app exchange each carry their own BAA requirement.
-Track every Marketplace app touching PHI as a separate vendor.
+Compliance gap: Marketplace integrations through athena's app exchange each carry their own BAA requirement as separate vendor relationships; every Marketplace app touching PHI belongs in the inventory under its own row.

 2. Tebra (Kareo + PatientPop)

-Tebra's PM heritage comes from Kareo (billing-first), now combined with PatientPop's growth tooling.
-Strong fit for solo and small-group practices where billing automation and online presence are both priorities.
+Tebra's PM heritage comes from Kareo (billing-first), now combined with PatientPop's growth tooling, and the platform fits solo and small-group practices where billing automation and online presence are both procurement priorities.

 Best for: Solo and small-group practices wanting unified PM-plus-marketing tooling rather than separate vendors.

-Compliance gap: PatientPop's marketing automation touches patient data in ways that intersect with HIPAA's marketing restrictions.
-Verify what specific marketing features are covered by the BAA versus requiring patient authorization.
+Compliance gap: PatientPop's marketing automation touches patient data in ways that intersect with HIPAA's marketing restrictions; the practice should verify which specific marketing features fall inside the BAA scope and which require explicit patient authorization for use.

 3. AdvancedMD

-AdvancedMD provides cloud-based PM plus billing plus EHR for mid-sized practices.
-Deep customization for specialty workflows; strong reporting and analytics layer.
+AdvancedMD provides cloud-based PM plus billing plus EHR for mid-sized practices, with deep customization for specialty workflows and a strong reporting and analytics layer over the operational data.

 Best for: Mid-sized practices (5–50 providers) where granular billing and revenue cycle management is core to the operation.

-Compliance gap: Advanced reporting features generate exports outside the EHR's primary access controls.
-Audit-log review must extend to the reporting layer, not just clinical access.
+Compliance gap: Advanced reporting features generate exports that sit outside the EHR's primary access controls, and audit-log review must extend to the reporting layer in addition to clinical access.

 4. NextGen Office (formerly NextGen MediTouch)

-NextGen Office is NextGen Healthcare's cloud platform for independent practices, distinct from the enterprise NextGen Enterprise system used by larger health systems.
-Strong specialty templates.
+NextGen Office is NextGen Healthcare's cloud platform for independent practices, separate from the enterprise NextGen Enterprise system used by larger health systems, with a strong specialty-template library across orthopedics, cardiology, and behavioral health.

 Best for: Specialty practices benefiting from NextGen's specialty templates (orthopedics, cardiology, behavioral health).

-Compliance gap: Specialty templates may include disease-specific data elements intersecting with stricter regulations — 42 CFR Part 2 for substance use, state genetic-information laws, behavioral-health-specific protections.
+Compliance gap: Specialty templates often carry disease-specific data elements that intersect with stricter regulations including 42 CFR Part 2 for substance use disorder records, state genetic-information statutes, and behavioral-health-specific protections.

 5. DrChrono (EverHealth)

-DrChrono is a cloud and mobile-first PM-plus-EHR platform popular in solo and small-group practices.
-Acquired by EverHealth.
+DrChrono is a cloud and mobile-first PM-plus-EHR platform popular in solo and small-group practices, now owned by EverHealth alongside Updox and several other healthcare platforms.

 Best for: Mobile-first practices (in-home care, urgent care, physical therapy) where iPad-based workflows fit operations.

-Compliance gap: Mobile-device PHI access requires endpoint configuration.
-The BAA covers DrChrono's application; device encryption, screen lock policy, and remote-wipe capability are the practice's responsibility under 45 CFR §164.310(d).
+Compliance gap: Mobile-device PHI access requires endpoint configuration that the application layer doesn't reach; the BAA covers DrChrono's application itself, while device encryption, screen-lock policy, and remote-wipe capability stay with the practice under 45 CFR §164.310(d).

 6. Greenway Health

-Greenway Health offers PM (Intergy, PrimeSUITE) plus EHR for primary care and multi-specialty practices.
-Long history in the market, with deep integration into billing and claims workflows.
+Greenway Health offers PM (Intergy, PrimeSUITE) plus EHR for primary care and multi-specialty practices, with a long market history and deep integration into billing and claims workflows.

 Best for: Established multi-specialty practices already on Greenway-adjacent infrastructure, or practices prioritizing tight revenue-cycle integration.

-Compliance gap: Multiple product lines (Intergy, PrimeSUITE, Intergy Practice Analytics) have different BAA scopes.
-Verify the BAA covers every Greenway product the practice actually uses.
+Compliance gap: Multiple product lines (Intergy, PrimeSUITE, Intergy Practice Analytics) carry different BAA scopes across the catalog; the practice should verify BAA coverage product by product for everything actively deployed in the office.

 7. Practice Fusion (Veradigm)

-Practice Fusion sits within Veradigm and offers cloud-based PM-plus-EHR for smaller practices.
-Subscription-based with HIPAA commitments on appropriate tiers.
+Practice Fusion sits within Veradigm and offers cloud-based PM-plus-EHR for smaller practices on subscription pricing with HIPAA commitments at the appropriate tiers.

 Best for: Small primary care and specialty practices wanting a low-friction cloud platform without enterprise complexity.